-You’ve probably listened to an advice show on the radio or read message board posts that gave you some perspective into how much people can struggle and go through their battles seemingly without anyone ever noticing their distress.
-You may have even found yourself wondering out loud, “How could everyone in that person’s life miss the signs?”
+You’ve probably listened to an advice show on the radio or read message board posts that gave you some perspective into how much a coworker can struggle and go through their battles without anyone ever noticing their distress.
+You may have even wondered aloud, “How could everyone in that person’s life miss the signs?”

 However, it’s more difficult than you may think to see a person is in trouble and have the courage to act as a steadfast source of support.
 Hopefully, the information below will help with both those intentions.